 There was no Isle of Wight Festival between 1970 and 2002 – when John Giddings, an established music promoter, seized the opportunity to re-launch it.
 John still curates every part of the Festival we enjoy today.

-Since 2002, The Isle of Wight Festival stages have hosted The Rolling Stones, The Who, David Bowie, Muse, Foo Fighters, Bruce Springsteen, Paul McCartney, Pearl Jam, Kasabian, Amy Winehouse, Kings of Leon, Jay-Z, The Strokes, Coldplay, The Sex Pistols, Fleetwood Mac, The Police, Blondie and Biffy Clyro.
+Since 2002, The Isle of Wight Festival stages have hosted bands such as The Rolling Stones, The Who, Muse, Foo Fighters, Pearl Jam, Kasabian, Kings of Leon, The Strokes, Coldplay, The Sex Pistols, Fleetwood Mac, The Police, Blondie and Red Hot Chilli Peppers.
+In addition, we have had the pleasure of stand-out solo performances with David Bowie, Bruce Springsteen, Paul McCartney, Jay-Z and Amy Winehouse gracing the Main Stage.

 The Isle of Wight itself enjoys a micro climate.
 Our location, just 2 hours from London door to door, yet across the water, provides a feeling of escapism that others struggle to achieve.

 Real music is our heritage and one we’re constantly building on.
 Like life, music constantly evolves and changes, and so do we.
-We’re a Festival for real music lovers of all ages and that’s why this year you’ll find and teen tickets and family-friendly areas as well as a raft of accommodation options for the non-campers and VIP services for those who want to do a Festival, but not in the traditional way.
+We’re a Festival for real music lovers of all ages and that’s why this year you’ll find tickets for a variety of age groups, family-friendly areas, as well as a raft of accommodation options for the non-campers and VIP services for those who want to do a Festival, but not in the traditional way.